astrofra/couloir14/README.md

 _Couloir14 ranked 2nd at VIP 2001 demoparty, in France._

-- "Absolutely loved the atmosphere and the soundtrack in Couloir14.
-The code and graphics just blend together so perfectly.
-Must watch! 👍" - **demoDude**
+- "I much enjoying atmosphere and soundtrack in Couloir14.
+Code and graphics blend very well.
+Must see! 👍" - **demoDude**

-- "I appreciate the unique style of Couloir14, but it's way too short to leave a lasting impression.
-It had potential, though. 🐷" - **BrevityBasher**
+- "Couloir14 has unique style, but too short for make big impact.
+Potential is there, though. 🐷" - **BrevityBasher**

-- "Couloir14 is a cool demo with some interesting concepts, but it lacks a real climax.
-It just ends abruptly.
+- "For me, Couloir14 interesting demo with concepts, but no real climax.
+Just end too soon.
 Thumbs down. 👎" - **ClimaxCritic**

-- "I have to admit, the graphics and music in Couloir14 are top-notch.
-It's a shame that the demo as a whole feels rather unfinished. 🐷" - **IncompleteInspector**
+- "I must say, graphics and music in Couloir14 quite nice.
+But demo feeling unfinished as whole. 🐷" - **IncompleteInspector**

-- "Men in black meets X-files?
-Count me in!
-Couloir14 has such a unique theme and vibe.
-Definitely worth watching. 👍" - **ThemeEnthusiast**
+- "Men in black with X-files together?
+I like!
+Couloir14 has special theme and feeling.
+Worth watching. 👍" - **ThemeEnthusiast**

-- "I can't help but feel that Couloir14 is overrated.
-Sure, it has nice graphics and a great soundtrack, but it's just another 3D scene player. 🐷" - **OverratedObserver**
+- "I think Couloir14 overrated.
+Yes, nice graphics and great soundtrack, but just another 3D scene player. 🐷" - **OverratedObserver**

-- "Couloir14 has an interesting style, but it falls short of being a memorable demo.
-It's not terrible, but it's not great either.
+- "Couloir14 interesting style, but not enough for memorable demo.
+Not terrible, not great.
 Thumbs down. 👎" - **MiddleGroundGuru**

-- "The sound and visuals in Couloir14 are truly impressive.
-I love the X-files inspired theme and the overall design.
+- "Sound and visuals in Couloir14 very impressive.
+I love X-files inspired theme and all design.
 Big thumbs up! 👍" - **SciFiFanatic**

-- "Couloir14 is a fantastic example of great design and atmosphere.
-The soundtrack is perfect, and the visuals are just amazing.
-Keep up the good work! 👍" - **DesignDevotee**
+- "Couloir14 example of great design and atmosphere.
+Soundtrack perfect and visuals amazing.
+Good work continue! 👍" - **DesignDevotee**

-- "Couloir14's graphics are really well-done, and the music is catchy.
-However, the demo lacks depth and feels unfinished.
-A promising attempt, but could have been better. 👍" - **ConstructiveCritic**
+- "Graphics in Couloir14 well-done, music catchy.
+But demo lacks depth, feels unfinished.
+Promising try, could be better. 👍" - **ConstructiveCritic**

 <br>